networkimprov/mnm/Rationale.md

 If one of your messaging devices is lost or stolen, you must be able to bar it from further access to your messaging accounts.
 A compromised device must not be able to hijack your accounts.

-Since messaging services are organization-specific, and you may participate in multiple organizations, the messaging app on your devices must connect to any number of messaging services.
-The app should present a **separate inbox for each service**, and adjust the look of inbox & message views (e.g. fonts, colors, background graphics) according to the service's skin settings, which you may revise.

-For sensitive business data which cannot transit a network unencrypted, the app should allow encryption prior to send and decryption on receipt, using public or shared keys.
+For sensitive business data which cannot transit a network unencrypted, the messaging app should allow encryption prior to send and decryption on receipt, using public or shared keys.
 The app should also allow encryption of your message history on local storage.
 The app should automatically backup your message history to secondary local storage when available,